AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 ----------------------

 By default, |GNATprove| does not attempt to verify termination of subprograms.
-By default, it is only concerned with partial correctness of subprograms, that is, it only checks that the contract of a subprogram holds when it terminates normally.
-What is more, |GNATprove| will enforce that no exception will be raised at runtime.
-Together, these two points ensure that every |SPARK| subprogram formally verified using GNATprove will always return normally in a state that respects its postcondition, as long as it terminates.
+It is only concerned with partial correctness of subprograms, that is, it only checks that the contract of a subprogram holds when it terminates normally.

+What is more, |GNATprove| enforces that no exception will be raised at runtime, except possibly storage errors caused by primary stack allocation failures, secondary stack allocation failures, or heap memory allocation failures.
+Together, these two points ensure that, assuming that primary stack, secondary stack, and heap memory allocations don't fail, every |SPARK| subprogram formally verified using GNATprove will always return normally in a state that respects its postcondition, as long as it terminates.

-A user can request from |GNATprove| that it also proves that a program terminates by using a specific Annotate pragma.
+A user can request from |GNATprove| that it also proves that a program terminates by using a specific ``Annotate`` pragma, assuming that primary stack, secondary stack, and heap memory allocations don't fail.
 In the following example, we specify that the five ``F`` functions should terminate, which |GNATprove| will attempt proving: